sefffal/Octofitter.jl/docs/src/rel-astrom.md

 This is also where we could pass likelihood objects for system-wide data like stellar radial velocity.

-You can display your system object by running `display(HD82134)` (or whatever you chose to name your system).
+You can display your system object by running `display(Tutoria)` (or whatever you chose to name your system).

 ## Prepare model